s9e/SweetDOM/README.md

 #### s9e\SweetDOM\Document

-The `s9e\SweetDOM\Document` class extends `DOMDocument` to provide quick access to DOMXPath's `evaluate` and `query` methods.
+The `s9e\SweetDOM\Document` class extends `DOMDocument` and provides quick access to DOMXPath's `evaluate` and `query` methods.
 The `firstOf` method evaluates the XPath query and returns the first node of the list, or `null` if the list is empty.
 ```php
 mixed       evaluate(string $expression, ?DOMNode $contextNode = null, bool $registerNodeNS = true)
 ?DOMNode    firstOf(string $expression, ?DOMNode $contextNode = null, bool $registerNodeNS = true)